Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

 If you have an iPhone or MacBook, you’ll be pleased to know that you won’t require additional cables and shouldn’t have any issues charging your device.

 The downside of having a big battery is that it takes a long time to charge up – seven hours in full sunlight – but this is true of any high-capacity power pack.

 The design of the solar charger helps, with four panels giving a larger charging area than other models.
 It’s rugged enough to survive rough conditions and is backed up by a two-year warranty.

-Although it looks heavy in comparison to other models, that’s due to the added weight of the battery.
+Although it looks heavy compared to other models, that’s due to the added weight of the battery.
 Despite having four panels, it’s smaller and thinner than most of the chargers we’ve reviewed.

 The one big downside?
 The price.
-But what you’re paying for is a reliable system that will keep your phone, camera and laptop charged for months at a time.
+But you’re paying for a reliable system that will keep your phone, camera, and laptop charged for months at a time.